TarangParmar/fpki-guides/_common/10_troubleshooting.md

 ---
 layout: default
-title: Troubleshooting
+title: Troubleshooting Procedures
 collection: common
 permalink: common/troubleshooting/
 ---

-{% include alert-success.html content="Common issues and troubleshooting solutions related to the Federal PKI Root CA migration are listed below.
+{% include alert-success.html content="Common issues and troubleshooting procedures related to the Federal PKI Root CA migration are listed below.
 If you need help or have any questions, email us at fpkirootupdate@gsa.gov for help." %}

 ## Windows Troubleshooting
 - [How come my workstation isn't chaining to FCPCA G2?](#how-come-my-workstation-isnt-chaining-to-fcpca-g2)